Risen from the Dust

 Does the bible say that heaven is literally in outer-space, and hell is literally underground?

 Gateways: The bible teaches that hell and heaven are not of this world.
-However, it also indicates that the earth and sky act as "spiritual gateways" to heaven and hell.
+However, it also describes the earth and sky act as "spiritual gateways" to heaven and hell.

 Does the bible support the traditional view that we have a spiritual soul dwelling within a flesh body?